byui-cit/learning-modules/modules/js/url-params/ponder1.md

 </details>

-## Activity 3 - Stretch!
+## Activity 3 - Stretch

 Take the opportunity to practice your CSS by adding some styling to the product page.
 Match the images below.
+Don't be afraid to adjust your HTML structure for a product as needed.
+It can often make the styling easier.

 <figure>